-If you’re flying in suites and the seat map shows a 1-2-1 configuration, you’re in a Version 1 or Version 2 aircraft, which are identical in this cabin (you’re on the right page already).
+If you’re flying in Suites Class and the seat map shows a 1-2-1 configuration, you’re in a Version 1 or Version 2 aircraft, which are identical in this cabin (you’re on the right page already).
 If it shows a 1-1 configuration, you’re in a Version 3 aircraft.

-If you’re flying business and the seat map goes up to row 27, you’re in a Version 1 aircraft (you’re on the right page already).
+If you’re flying Business Class and the seat map goes up to row 27, you’re in a Version 1 aircraft (you’re on the right page already).
 If it goes up to row 96, you’re in Version 2, if it goes up to row 97 you’re in Version 3.

-If you’re flying premium economy and the seat map features rows 31 to 35, you’re in a Version 1 or Version 2 aircraft, which are identical in this cabin (you’re on the right page already).
+If you’re flying Premium Economy Class and the seat map features rows 31 to 35, you’re in a Version 1 or Version 2 aircraft, which are identical in this cabin (you’re on the right page already).
 If it has rows 31 to 37, you’re in Version 3.

-If you’re flying economy and the seat map goes up to row 83, you’re in a Version 1 aircraft (you’re on the right page already).
+If you’re flying Economy Class and the seat map goes up to row 83, you’re in a Version 1 aircraft (you’re on the right page already).
 If it goes up to row 66, you’re in Version 2, and if it goes up to row 79 you’re in Version 3.

 A380-800 Version 1